Mari-iam/Streaming-Data-Pipeline-with-Apache-Kafka-Spark-and-Airflow/README.md

 # Streaming Data Pipeline with Apache Kafka, Spark, and Airflow

-This repository contains the implementation of a streaming data pipeline that extracts data from popular streaming platforms (Netflix, Hulu, Amazon Prime, Disney+), processes it in real-time, and visualizes the results on a live dashboard.
+This repository contains the implementation of a streaming data pipeline that extracts data from popular streaming platforms (Netflix, Hulu, Amazon Prime, Disney), processes it in real-time, and visualizes the results on a live dashboard.
 The pipeline leverages modern data engineering tools like Apache Kafka, Apache Spark, Apache Airflow, and a real-time database.

 ## Features